 - Really Simple SSL

-Once installed, and redirecting, you should now see a small green lock icon next to your address bar when visiting your secure pages.
-Be aware that some of the cheapest SSL certificates are quite slow compared to the more expensive ones, so if your site needs the best performance, it might be worth the investment to get a proper SSL certificate.
+Once installed and redirected, you should see a small green lock icon next to your address bar when visiting your secure pages.
+Some of the cheapest SSL certificates are quite slow compared to the more expensive ones, so if your site needs the best performance, getting a proper SSL certificate might be worth the investment.